Flor y Machete was created by Myrna as a way to honor her ancestral legacy of healing and her people's fight to be free in Borikén.

 Myrna has been teaching herbal classes and facilitating healing circles since 2014 and practicing yoga since she was in a debilitating car accident in 1999.
 She studied spiritual herbalism with Karen Rose through Sacred Vibes Apothecary's Apprentice Program.
 Myrna completed a year-long yoga & healer training (in Brooklyn and Puerto Rico) with Catherine Calderon, founder of Shambhala Yoga & Dance and she was a part of Brooklyn Botanic Garden's urban gardener program.
 In 2014, as she was moving through her own healing journey, she couldn't find public and accessible healing spaces led by Boricuas/QTIPOC folks.
 As a result, she opened up her home in Flatbush, Brooklyn and began hosting free/low cost healing + learning circles.
-This work transformed into the founding of Casitas Wisdom, a poc/qtpoc healing arts collective that honors the healing wisdom of our peoples by offering free to low-cost workshops in a variety of healing modalities.
-These gatherings have taken place in homes and community gardens throughout NYC.
-Myrna is also an alumn of the Caribbean Cultural Center African Diaspora Institute (CCCADI)'s Innovative Cultural Advocacy Fellowship and she had the honor of working with CCCADI to produce Home: Return, Reframe, Reclaim, an all-day healing event for the opening of their permanent home in El Barrio.
+This work transformed into the founding of Casitas Wisdom, (2014-2019) a poc/qtpoc healing arts collective that honored the healing wisdom of our peoples and the leagacies of NYC garden casistas, by offering free to low-cost workshops in a variety of healing modalities.
+These gatherings took place place in homes and community gardens throughout NYC.
+Myrna is also an alumn of the Caribbean Cultural Center African Diaspora Institute (CCCADI)'s Innovative Cultural Advocacy Fellowship and she had the honor of working with CCCADI and other healing collectives to produce Home: Return, Reframe, Reclaim, an all-day healing event for the opening of their permanent home in El Barrio.

 Community & Cultural Organizing